warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

+### 2.18.3
+- Corrected invalid value for Stress read from sensor, not Complications
+- For performance, ignore Tesla-Link Complications if we're told not to use them
+- Changed the logic for when the background process should run next

 ### 2.18.2
 - Fixed a crash on a VenuSQ
 - Fixed a crash when invalid data is received from the background process